solarboyjango/giselle-cms-api-docs/README.md

 ### 3. Update Folder Details
 **Method:** `PUT`
 **Endpoint:** `/folders/{folder_id}`
 **Description:** Updates the details of a specific Folder, including name, prompt, or status.
+When updating the status to "active", the system will check if the maximum number of active knowledge bases has been reached.

 #### Request Parameters
 | Parameter   | Type    | Required | Description |